wombleton/gitlaw-nz/acts/F/Financial Markets Authority Act 2011.md

     *   (a) prominently disclose a copy of the warning on 1 or more Internet sites maintained by or on behalf of the relevant person or any of those associated persons:

-    *   (b) in the case of a relevant person that is an issuer, ensure that---

-        *   (i) a registered prospectus specified in the order is promptly amended so that it contains a copy of the warning in a prominent position:

-        *   (ii) every investment statement of the kind that is specified in the order and that is distributed by or on behalf of the issuer contains a copy of the warning in a prominent position or is accompanied by a copy of the warning:
+    *   (b) ensure that every restricted communication of the kind that is specified in the order and that is distributed by or on behalf of the relevant person or any of those associated persons contains a copy of the warning in a prominent position or is accompanied by a copy of the warning:

     *   (c) ensure that any offer document of the kind that is specified in the order contains, or is amended to contain, a copy of the warning in a prominent position or is accompanied by a copy of the warning: